dakotafabro/build-an-openai-powered-nextjs-faq-chatbot-6045050/README_02-03.md

 ```

 ## Don’t commit secrets

 Your real `.env.local` stays local and ignored.
-Use `.env.local.example` for teaching.
+Use `.env.local.example` for template.